 Would you like to join our new glaucoma telephone group to learn more about glaucoma, talk to others with the condition and gain support from one of our trained advisors?

-If you’ve been diagnosed with glaucoma within the last year and would like to understand more about your condition, find out how to look after your eyes and gain support, then you’re welcome to join our new glaucoma telephone group.
-The group will either be a one hour session or two one hour sessions over the telephone in February 2015.
+If you’ve been diagnosed with glaucoma and would like to understand more about your condition, find out how to look after your eyes and gain support, then you’re welcome to join our new glaucoma telephone group.
+The group will meet through two one hour sessions over the telephone on Thursday 13 August and Tuesday 18 August 2015.